Lionardo/webpack-react-sass-template/README.md

 you can load images to your sass file inside your components.
 This is why we use img-loader.

+##load your image files into your sass files
+Webpack doesn't allow you to use url path to import images, therefore you need to use for example: background-image: require("path to your image");

 ## License

 Webpack + React + SASS is released under the [MIT License]